Chleba/desk_agent/README.md

 ## Agents
 - chat: simple chat agent
 - web text scraper: scaping text from URL and sumarize in output
-- images: searching images in local machine given the path or by description (vision model pulled into ollama required - **!WIP!**)
+- images: searching images in local machine given the path or by description (vision model pulled into ollama required)

 > [!NOTE]
 > This project is in heavy development and more bugfixes, code cleaning/refactoring and more agents and tools implementation is needed